fwmechanic/k_edit/README.md

 # Historical Notes

-K is heavily based upon Microsoft's [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) (released as M.EXE for DOS, and MEP.EXE for OS/2 and Windows NT), which was first released, and which I first started using, in 1988.
+K is heavily based upon Microsoft's [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) (a.k.a.
+"Microsoft Editor", released as M.EXE for DOS, and MEP.EXE for OS/2 and Windows NT), which was first released, and which I first started using, in 1988.
 [According to a member of the 1990 Windows "NT OS/2" development team](http://blogs.msdn.com/b/larryosterman/archive/2009/08/21/nineteen-years-ago-today-1990.aspx):

 > Programming editor -- what editor will we have?
 Need better than a simple
 > system editor (Better than VI!)
 [They ended up with ["M"](http://www.texteditors.org/cgi-bin/wiki.pl?M), the "Microsoft